-At Impact Instruction Group, we place a high value on our commitment to the community.
-One of the ways I choose to give back is by serving on the Board of the Girl Scouts of Ohio’s Heartland.
+As a business owner, I place a high value on commitment to the community.
+One of the ways I choose to give back is by serving on the Board of Directors for the Girl Scouts of Ohio’s Heartland.
 Helping to develop women leaders has long been a passion of mine.
 My work with the Girl Scouts provides a unique opportunity for me to help develop girls into the leaders of tomorrow.

 When I recently completed my term as chair of the board development committee, I was surprised to receive a special recognition.
 The President’s Plaque is an award given to a board member who has gone above and beyond the call of duty as a board member to help forward the mission of Girl Scouting.
 What an honor!
 I couldn’t be more proud to be associated with this organization.